 SECURITY -- You pledge as security for the Loan all shares and dividends and all deposits and interest in accounts you have with us now and in the future.
 If a specific amount is pledged for an advance, we will freeze shares in that account to the extent of the outstanding balance for the advance.
 In addition to your pledge of shares, we may also have what is known as a statutory lien on your account.
 A statutory lien means we have the right under Kenyan law to claim an interest in your accounts.
 We may exercise our right to enforce this lien without further notice to you, to the extent permitted by law.
 For all borrowers: The statutory lien and/or your pledge will allow us to apply the funds in your account(s) to what you owe when you are in default.

 PROPERTY INSURANCE -- You will be required to purchase property insurance on certain types of security that you give for advances.
-You may purchase the property insurance from anyone you choose that is acceptable to the BankOrganization.
+You may purchase the property insurance from anyone you choose that is acceptable to the Organization.

 PERIODIC STATEMENT -- On a regular basis you will receive a statement showing all transactions under the Loan during the period covered by the statement.
 Statements and notices will be sent to you at the most recent address you have given us in writing.
 Unless applicable law requires notice to each joint borrower, notice to any one of you will be notice to all.